 Special “Vot” Coffee in Saigon

-To make a cup of coffee, the roasted coffee powder is put into the cloth strainer and cooked in the claypot on medium fire of charcoal in a while.
+To make a cup of coffee, the roasted coffee powder is put into the cloth strainer and cooked in the clay pot on medium fire of charcoal in a while.
 It’s simple but not easy to make a perfect coffee.
 The heat shouldn’t be too high because the coffee will be sour.
 The shouldn’t be low because the coffee will be cold.
 The maker must stir the powder continuously while cooking to make the best coffee.
-After being cooking well, the coffee is kept warm in another pot on charcoal to serve hot coffee or poured into a pot to make iced coffee.
+After being cooking well, the coffee is kept warm in another pot on charcoal and served hot coffee or used to make iced coffee.
 The ready “Vot” coffee is always smelling and tasty.

 Am Phu Coffee Shop – Hell Coffee Shop

 The over half-century-old coffee shop is located in a small house in the alley of 330 Phan Dinh Phung street, District Phu Nhuan.
 The owners are Mr. Con (80 years old) and Mrs. Tuyet (75 years old).
-Although Mr. Con is old but he doesn’t want to retire because of loving to make coffee for his familiar customers.
+Although Mr. Con is old, he doesn’t want to retire because.
+He loves to make coffee for his familiar customers.
 Mr. Con told us that the coffee shop opened by his father who taught him how to make a fantastic coffee using cloth strainer and steel pot.
 According to Mr. Con, fire plays an important role in brewing his coffee.
-All of steps mustn’t be missed to make the unique “Vot” coffee.
+All of the steps mustn’t be missed to make the unique “Vot” coffee.

-The coffee shop is old and simple with coffee stall, wooden table and plastic chairs along the narrow alley way.
+The coffee shop is old and simple with coffee stall, wooden table and plastic chairs along the narrow alleyway.
 The shop is crowded during the day with all kinds of people from officers to workers, from young people to old people.
 The atmosphere at the coffee shop is always warm and close.
-One of highlights of Am Phu Coffee Shop is that it never closes so that the shop is also called Hell Coffee Shop.
-It’s the most crowded at 9:00 PM everyday when the small shop is full of customers sitting and waiting for their favorite coffee.
+One of the highlights of Am Phu Coffee Shop is that it never closes so that the shop is also called Hell Coffee Shop.
+It’s the most crowded at 9:00 PM every day when the small shop is full of customers sitting and waiting for their favorite coffee.